Sunday, June 29, 2025

 Time passes.

 The Colorado River continues to flow, and the majestic red rock canyons remain the same.
-The people, the fans, they come and they go.
-Bike enthusiasts, hikers, rock climbers, stargazers, they will all find their way to the Canyonlands.
+The people, the fans, they come, and they go.
+Bike enthusiasts, hikers, rock climbers, and stargazers will all find their way to the Canyonlands.
 Chances are, they will eventually run into the Trumbo Kid.

 Jimmy accepted Max's gift with glee.
 As for A.J., he wasn't just along for the ride.
 Every ounce of life left in him would go to fulfilling his dream of rolling down the river.
 Living and existing in such a place was his reward.
 He was now just a bit more visible.

-Together, the 'odd couple' improved their dwellings first with an addition to the main house, with an added state-of-the-art bathroom, a spacious bedroom, along with an office big enough for everthing from John Wayne and Zane Grey paraphernalia to a place for detailed maps, focusing on the area Moab to Green River.
+Together, the 'odd couple' improved their dwellings first with an addition to the main house, with an added state-of-the-art bathroom, a spacious bedroom, and an office big enough for everything from John Wayne and Zane Grey paraphernalia to a place for detailed maps, focusing on the area from Moab to Green River.

 The Double J became a stop-off point on the way to the river, especially for tubers and kayakers.
 The Double J doubled as a ranch and a Circle K-like atmosphere, but with a comfy cafe to boot -- a cafe with a Maria Lopez there to rule the roost.
 Her son, Manny, was there too -- a wrangler in the making and the new resident of the bunkhouse-- affectionately referred to as Charlie's Place.

 The mine that Jimmy Trumbo inherited?
 He also inherited the mineral rights.
-Surprisingly, Max's ancestry dated back a long way, to a great-grandfather who knew which buttons to push and when to do it.
+Surprisingly, Max's ancestry dated back a long way, to a great-grandfather who knew which buttons to push and when.

 For now, a well-respected real estate firm in Green River climbed aboard.
-It adhered to Jimmy Trumbo's idea to convert the closed-down mine, now named Trumbo Canyon Mine, into Maria II a Mexican food restaurant and what would become a stopping-off point for tourist on the way to join the Colorado River — the Green River spanning over 700 miles across three states, and the Colorado River over 1,400 miles and spanning seven states.
+It adhered to Jimmy Trumbo's idea to convert the closed-down mine, now named Trumbo Canyon Mine, into Maria II, a Mexican food restaurant, and what would become a stopping-off point for tourists on the way to join the Colorado River — the Green River spanning over 700 miles across three states, and the Colorado River over 1,400 miles and spanning seven states.

 Closer to home, on the west side of Moab, Trumbo's Outriggers outlet suddenly opened its doors.